Why we're working on food

 If we're to build a future where people and nature thrive, we need to reconsider the food we eat and how it's produced.

-Livewell – our work on sustainable food consumption – looks at the food changes we need to make to achieve a One Planet Future.
+Livewell – our work on sustainable diets – looks at the food changes we need to make to keep temperature rise below 2 degrees.
 Livewell demonstrates a diet that can reduce our carbon footprint and our impact on water and land.

 But we cannot achieve systemic change on our own.
 That’s why we work with business leaders and policy-makers to help transform the UK food system – in particular through the adoption of sustainable diets.